-You don’t simply buy an Oriental rugs
+You don’t simply buy an Oriental rug

 — you understand the effort behind it, appreciate the artistry, and fall in love with it.
-A common delusion is that items such as rugs are just simple home decor products.
+A common misconception is that items such as rugs are just simple home decor products.
 Buying an antique product such as an oriental carpet is considered to be an investment— they become priceless as time goes by.
 In this article, you’ll come to understand the basic concepts behind what your dollar is actually purchasing.

-Why choose Persian rugs?
+Why choose a Persian rug?

 The Persian Rug

 , or Persian carpet, has its origins stapled to ancient Persia.
 These pristine artifacts of history are considered to be an integral and prominent part of Persian culture.
 In ancient civilizations, the Iranians were among the founding fathers of carpet making.
-With the Iranians’ variations in carpet weaving and intricate interlacing techniques, the Persian carpet is an absolute must when it comes to flaunt one’s richness in taste and beauty.
+With the Iranians’ variations in carpet weaving and intricate interlacing techniques, the Persian carpet is an absolute must have when it comes to flaunt one’s richness in taste and beauty.
 A classic beauty, Persian carpets are categorized based on the materials used within their crafting.
 From the warps, pile, spinning, dyeing, weaving, and plying of the yarn, these handcrafted tapestries are born.
 Across every fiber baked into each rug, they are the definition of interior aesthetic.

 Why choose Indian and Pakistani rugs?